Daniel Curtis (composer): Career

-During the COVID-19 pandemic lock down Dan and Laura teamed up with The Barn theatre to present an online concert, featuring West End stars to support the theatres relief fund.
-They also released a video series called 'Creativity and Confidence at Home' for children home schooling due to Worldwide school closures.
-High profile contributors included: Lord Andrew Lloyd Webber, Dame Kelly Holmes, Heston Blumenthal, Sir Ben Ainslie, Illumination Entertainment and Billy Collins.
+During the COVID-19 pandemic lockdown Dan and Laura teamed up with The Barn theatre to present an online concert, featuring West End stars to support the theatre's relief fund.
+They also released a video series called 'Creativity and Confidence at Home' for children home-schooling due to Worldwide school closures.
+High-profile contributors included: Lord Andrew Lloyd Webber, Dame Kelly Holmes, Heston Blumenthal, Sir Ben Ainslie, Illumination Entertainment, and Billy Collins.

 Daniel and Laura also specialize in performing American show tunes from the first half of the 20th century (also known as Standards, or the Great American Songbook)."

 Collaborations

 Media appearances

-They have made numerous television appearances including S4C's Wedi 3, the BBC One Show, Songs of Praise and X Ray.
-Their radio broadcasts include BBC Radio 2, BBC Radio 3, BBC Lincolnshire, BBC Radio Northampton, BBC Radio Merseyside, and BBC Radio Wales.
-They have performed at venues that include London's Trafalgar Square (as part of West End Live 2011), the 2010 Welsh Proms at St David's Hall, the BAFTA Awards, and the Waldorf Astoria Orlando in Florida.
+Daniel has made numerous television appearances including S4C's Wedi 3, the BBC One Show, Songs of Praise and X Ray.
+His radio broadcasts include BBC Radio 2, BBC Radio 3, BBC Lincolnshire, BBC Radio Northampton, BBC Radio Merseyside, and BBC Radio Wales.
+He has performed at venues that include London's Trafalgar Square (as part of West End Live 2011), the 2010 Welsh Proms at St David's Hall, the BAFTA Awards, and the Waldorf Astoria Orlando in Florida.

 Philanthropy

-They have launched two projects to help preserve the Great American Songbook: one to teach schoolchildren about the music, composers, and artists in the hope of inspiring them to keep the music alive; and one to record elderly people's recollections of what the music has meant to them.
+Alongside Laura Coyne he launched two projects to help preserve the Great American Songbook: one to teach schoolchildren about the music, composers, and artists in the hope of inspiring them to keep the music alive; and one to record elderly people's recollections of what the music has meant to them.

-The couple launched 'The Curtis Music Trust' in 2018 to provide music lessons and instruments to children who are unable to afford them.